cicero343/CyberSecBookmarks/README.md

     GitHub - alexjercan/alexjercan.github.io: Join the Gang Gang and have the latest AI and Tech content.
     GitHub - cotes2020/jekyll-theme-chirpy: A minimal, responsive, and feature-rich Jekyll theme for technical writing.
     GitHub - danielmiessler/SecLists: SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.

-Contributing

-If you'd like to contribute to this repository, feel free to fork it and submit a pull request.
-You can also open an issue to suggest a new tool or service to be added to the list.